 Many participants described difficulties accessing healthcare to meet their needs.
-Common difficulties included limited appointment frequency and duration, poor communication between HCPs and long waiting times for referrals between HCPs, all of which have been reported previously in PD, but not specific to falls (65,67,69).
+Common difficulties included limited appointment frequency and duration, poor communication between HCPs and long waiting times for referrals between HCPs, all of which have been reported previously in PD, but not specific to falls [65,67,69].
 Paid support was not always able to meet PwPD’s individualised needs, particularly PwPD with cognitive impairment/ dementia, leaving caregivers no option but to struggle on regardless.
 PwPD and caregivers frequently presented as a team and worked together to navigate falls and falls management.
-Whilst the shifts of roles and responsibilities in dyads and the transition of spouse to caregiver has been reported previously, the inclusion of PwPD with and without cognitive impairment/ dementia in our study illustrated that with disease progression and cognitive decline the caregiver’s role dominates (53).
+Whilst the shifts of roles and responsibilities in dyads and the transition of spouse to caregiver has been reported previously, the inclusion of PwPD with and without cognitive impairment/ dementia in our study illustrated that with disease progression and cognitive decline the caregiver’s role dominates [53].

 Dyads displayed variety in their experiences and unmet needs for successful falls management.
-Previous research has identified that the provision of relevant, patient-centred information can enhance empowerment and engagement of patients without PD to make informed decisions about their treatment goals and preferences (66,70–72).
-In this study, cognitive impairment/ dementia was associated with additional fall risk, as has been described previously (10,11).
-Elsewhere, individuals with cognitive impairment but without PD have described falls prevention advice as irrelevant, and their caregivers have described greater concern about falls than the individual who falls (24).
+Previous research has identified that the provision of relevant, patient-centred information can enhance empowerment and engagement of patients without PD to make informed decisions about their treatment goals and preferences [66,70–72].
+In this study, cognitive impairment/ dementia was associated with additional fall risk, as has been described previously [10,11].
+Elsewhere, individuals with cognitive impairment but without PD have described falls prevention advice as irrelevant, and their caregivers have described greater concern about falls than the individual who falls [24].
 Our study built upon this concept; caregivers of PwPD with cognitive impairment/dementia described how they had instigated changes to mitigate falls on behalf of the PwPD, were frustrated when the PwPD did not follow advice from themselves or HCPs and were more likely to describe being defined by their caregiver role.
 Interventions provided by HCPs were also deemed less effective and relevant in the setting of cognitive impairment/ dementia.
 Given the consequences of cognitive impairment on falls risk, and added burden associated with falls prevention identified in this study, it is vital that future falls- based interventions recognise the significance of cognitive decline.
-Whilst therapy interventions may be less effective at preventing falls in those with more advanced PD, who are also more likely to have cognitive impairment/ dementia, it is imperative that caregivers are provided with appropriate advice and support to enhance their physical and psychological well-being (23).
-A meta-analysis of interventions to support caregivers of older adults without PD, including individuals with dementia, concluded that interventions including those based on psychotherapy, psychoeducation, caregiver training and respite care provision, led to improvements in caregiver knowledge, burden, depression and subjective well-being (73).
+Whilst therapy interventions may be less effective at preventing falls in those with more advanced PD, who are also more likely to have cognitive impairment/ dementia, it is imperative that caregivers are provided with appropriate advice and support to enhance their physical and psychological well-being [23].
+A meta-analysis of interventions to support caregivers of older adults without PD, including individuals with dementia, concluded that interventions including those based on psychotherapy, psychoeducation, caregiver training and respite care provision, led to improvements in caregiver knowledge, burden, depression and subjective well-being [73].

-Enhanced patient-professional communication, and involvement of PwPD in their care has previously led to improvements in treatment compliance, clinical outcomes and patient satisfaction (68,74).
+Enhanced patient-professional communication, and involvement of PwPD in their care has previously led to improvements in treatment compliance, clinical outcomes and patient satisfaction [68,74].
 However, in this study, many barriers were identified to effective communication.
-The multi-disciplinary team was often perceived as fragmented, which has previously been identified as a barrier to patient-centred care in older people in general, PwPD without falls and in older people with dementia who fall (66,69,70,75).
+The multi-disciplinary team was often perceived as fragmented, which has previously been identified as a barrier to patient-centred care in older people in general, PwPD without falls and in older people with dementia who fall [66,69,70,75].
 Dyads frequently encountered difficulties navigating the healthcare system; exploring the healthcare system from HCPs’ perspective might provide a more comprehensive overview of the difficulties described.
-Educating PwPD and caregivers of HCPs roles, and encouraging them to share difficulties with HCPs, may improve patient- professional communication and facilitate shared decision making (76).
+Educating PwPD and caregivers of HCPs roles, and encouraging them to share difficulties with HCPs, may improve patient- professional communication and facilitate shared decision making [76].

 Strengths and limitations